baregl/PlayBack/NOTES.md

 - Path (256)
 #### Data Response
+Size, File & Hash are separately transmitted & encrypted
 - Size (4)

   - Only if file requested

 - File (size)

+  - Transmitted in 2^16 Chunks
+    Needed for auth
   - Only if file requested

 - Hash (4)